 - Consider the implications for cycling in new developments/strategies and make submissions to relevant local and national authorities.

 - Share our expertise with decision makers and the public.

 - Meet up for regular socials.

-- Campaign to improve services for cyclists, pedestrians and public transport users
+- Rethinking road layout to improve access for public transport and cyclists.

-Galway Cycling Campaign was established in 1998 following a large public meeting, born of a great need for cyclists to have a unifying representative voice.
-Our first chairman was Brendan Geoghegan.
+Galway Cycling Campaign was established in 1998 following a large public meeting, born of a great need for people who cycle to have a unifying representative voice.
+Our first chairperson was Brendan Geoghegan.

 - more bicycle parking for Galway

 - a more useful Galway Bike Share Scheme